asd-xiv/tape-ui/README.md

 History of all changes in [CHANGELOG.md](CHANGELOG.md)

-### 0.3.0 - 5 January 2019
+### 0.4.0 - 6 January 2019

 #### Add

-- `i` shortcut to toggle Debug window
-- Help menu

-#### Change

-- Remove `dblClick` from list item
-- Debug window hidden by default
-- Overlap borders to save space
+- Keyboad navigation in main list: up, down, home, end, page-up, page-down and space for "Run file"